Replay workflow: time-travel debugging

 }

-Security
+Security summary

-- Disabled by default: Recording is off (
+- Disabled by default: it starts with

 Recommendations: